 Guilford’s Public Safety staff is here to ensure campus security and safety.
 They have the authority to ask people for identification and to determine if they have legitimate business on campus.
-They have the authority to issue parking tickets.
-Public Safety does not have the power to arrest; criminal incidents are referred to the Greensboro Police Department, which patrols campus daily.
+They have the authority to enforce parking violations.
+Public Safety does not have the power to arrest; criminal incidents are referred to the Greensboro Police Department, whose jurisdiction includes Guilford College.

-The Office of Public Safety provides the following services to the members of the Guilford College community:
+The Office of Public Safety provides the following services to members of the Guilford College community:

 - 24-hour patrolling of campus areas with primary concern for personal safety of all students, staff, faculty and visitors

-- 24-hour emergency phone with immediate connection to Public Safety officers for medical assistance, fire alert, police assistance and suspicious activity (336.316.2909)
+- 24-hour blue-light emergency phones with immediate connection to Public Safety officers for medical assistance, fire alert, police assistance and suspicious activity (336.316.2909)

 - On-campus escorts upon request

 - Liaison services to all local law-enforcement agencies